 My name is Jonas Jones and it was an honor to share my goals and learn more about X University's Anesthesia Residency Program during my interview with Dr. Adam Cole and Dr. Melanie Smith on January 29, 2019.
 I am writing you this letter to express my strong interest in Anesthesia and to let you know that I am ranking your program as my number-one choice for residency and, should I be matched with your program, I will accept your offer.
 In addition, I'd like to provide a brief update to my application materials.

-There are many great anesthesia programs, but the X University's program remains my top choice for three main reasons.
+There are many great anesthesia programs, but X University's program remains my top choice for three reasons.
 First, my professional interests and research skills will be further promoted and supported by this program, as I will have the chance to work on the ongoing studies on sleep medicine at the X Hospital.
 Second, the program offers a great variety of training that will allow me to rotate through different areas of anesthesiology and related specialties, such as pain medicine, dental anesthesia, and intensive care rotations.
-Additionally, I will have the opportunity to learn from an array of preceptors with different expertise.
+Additionally, I will have the opportunity to learn from various preceptors with different expertise.
 Third, during my elective at X University, I found my colleagues and responsibilities to be educational and enjoyable.
 My peers and superiors were eager to share their knowledge and help me in any way.
 I felt a strong sense of community when I attended the Book Club, seminars, and resident meet-ups.
-Finally, I have great attachment to the West Coast and would love to remain in X state.
+Finally, I have a great attachment to the West Coast and would love to remain in X state.
 After attending undergraduate college outside of [state], I came back to [state] to complete my medical school education and hope to remain here for residency.

-Lastly, I would like to provide a brief update to my application materials.
+Lastly, I would like to provide a brief update on my application materials.
 I was recently invited to present my latest publication and research to an audience of approximately five hundred people at the annual X Conference.
 Also, my research supervisor has recently promoted me to Research Assistant in his lab, where I am now managing workflow of 5 undergraduate research assistants.

 I want to thank you for your consideration.
 If there is any other information I can provide, please don't hesitate to get in touch.